caam37830/homework-2-solution/README.md

 Please put functions and class definitions in [`matlib.py`](matlib.py)

-Please put your code to generate plots, run experiments etc. [`script.py`](script.py).
+Please put your code to generate plots, run experiments etc. in [`script.py`](script.py).

-You may need to use conda to install `tqdm` to run the starter code for problem 4.
 You can run
 ```
 conda install --file requirements.txt
 ```